-Credits: 6 Class Hours: 12 lecture/lab Prereq: "C" or higher in EIMT 23.
-Semester Offered: Fall, Spring Description: This course is designed to advance the student into electrical principles of direct current and alternating current equipment.
+Semester Offered: Fall, Spring (once every 3 semesters) Description: This course is designed to advance the student into electrical principles of direct current and alternating current equipment.
 Emphasis is placed on the theory, operation, control, and power generation of alternative energy systems including photovoltaic, wind, and hydro systems.

-EIMT 70: Renewable Energy PV Credits: 3
+EIMT 170: Renewable Energy PV